fritzm/blog.fritzm.org/content/PDP-11/parity-handling.md

   parity implementation _before_ the era of the start of this article, bridging back to the KA11 (11/20) CPU.
   Quite interesting!

-        :::text
-        From: Noel Chiappa
+    > From: Noel Chiappa
-        To: cctalk
-        Subject: Change in UNIBUS parity operation (Was: PDP-11/45 RSTS/E boot problem)
+    > Subject: Change in UNIBUS parity operation (Was: PDP-11/45 RSTS/E boot problem)
+    > To: cctalk
+    >

-        >> Even better, it claims to be able to control whether the memory uses odd
+    > > Even better, it claims to be able to control whether the memory uses odd or even parity!
+(How, for
-        >> or even parity!
-(How, for UNIBUS memory, I don't know - there's no way to do
-        >> this over the UNIBUS.
+    > > UNIBUS memory, I don't know - there's no way to do this over the UNIBUS.
+    >

-        So this really confused me, as the UNIBUS spec says parity is wholly within the slave device, and only an _error_ signal is transferred over the bus.
-E.g. from the 'pdp11 peripherals handbook', 1975 edition (pg.
-5-8): "PA and PB are generated by a slave ... [it] negates PA and asserts PB to indicate a parity error ... both negated indicates no parity error. [other combinations] are conditions reserved for future use."
+    > So this really confused me, as the UNIBUS spec says parity is wholly within the slave device, and only
+    > an _error_ signal is transferred over the bus.
+E.g. from the 'pdp11 peripherals handbook', 1975 edition
+    > (pg.
+5-8): "PA and PB are generated by a slave ... [it] negates PA and asserts PB to indicate a parity
+    > error ... both negated indicates no parity error. [other combinations] are conditions reserved for
+    > future use."
+    >

-        The answer is that originally the UNIBUS parity operation was _different_, and that sometime around the introduction of the PDP-11/45, they _changed_ it, which is apparently why Appendix E, about parity in the /45, says what it does!
+    > The answer is that originally the UNIBUS parity operation was _different_, and that sometime around the
+    > introduction of the PDP-11/45, they _changed_ it, which is apparently why Appendix E, about parity in
+    > the /45, says what it does!
+    >

-        I found the first clue in the MM11-F Core Memory Manual (DEC-11-HMFA-D - which is not online, in fact no MM11-F stuff is online, I'll have to scan it all and send it to Al); I was looking in that to see if the parity version had a CSR or not (to reply to Paul Koning), and on the subject of parity it said this:
+    > I found the first clue in the MM11-F Core Memory Manual (DEC-11-HMFA-D - which is not online, in fact no
+    > MM11-F stuff is online, I'll have to scan it all and send it to Al); I was looking in that to see if the
+    > parity version had a CSR or not (to reply to Paul Koning), and on the subject of parity it said this:
-        "The data bits on the bus are called BUS DPB0 and BUS DPB1."
-And there is nothing else on how the two parity bits are _used_ - the clear implication is that the memory just _stores_ them, and hands them to someone else (the master) over the bus, for actual use.
+    > "The data bits on the bus are called BUS DPB0 and BUS DPB1."
+And there is nothing else on how the two
+    > parity bits are _used_ - the clear implication is that the memory just _stores_ them, and hands them to
+    > someone else (the master) over the bus, for actual use.
+    >

-        Looking further, I found proof in the "unibus interface manual" - and moreover, the details differ between the first (DEC-11-HIAA-D) and second (DEC-11-HIAB-D) editions (both of which differ from the above)!
+    > Looking further, I found proof in the "unibus interface manual" - and moreover, the details differ
+    > between the first (DEC-11-HIAA-D) and second (DEC-11-HIAB-D) editions (both of which differ from the
+    > above)!
+    >

-        In the first, Table 2-1 has these entries for PA and PB: "Parity Available - PA ...
-Indicates paritied data" and "Parity Bit - PB ...
-Transmits parity bit"; at the bottom of page 2-4 we find "PA indicates that the data being transferred is to use parity, and PB transmits the parity bit.
-Neither line is used by the KA11 processor."
+    > In the first, Table 2-1 has these entries for PA and PB: "Parity Available - PA ...
+Indicates paritied
+    > data" and "Parity Bit - PB ...
+Transmits parity bit"; at the bottom of page 2-4 we find "PA indicates
+    > that the data being transferred is to use parity, and PB transmits the parity bit.
+Neither line is used
+    > by the KA11 processor."
+    >

-        (Which explains why, when, after reading about parity in the MM11-F manual, I went looking for parity stuff in the KA11 which would use it, I couldn't find it!)
+    > (Which explains why, when, after reading about parity in the MM11-F manual, I went looking for parity
+    > stuff in the KA11 which would use it, I couldn't find it!)
+    >

-        In the second, Table 2-1 has these entries for PA and PB: "Parity Bit Low - PA ...
-Transmits parity bit, low byte" and "Parity Bit High - PB ...
-Transmits parity bit, high byte"; at the top of page 2-5 we find wholly different text from the above, including "These lines are used by the MP11 Parity Option in conjunction with parity memories such as the MM11-FP."
+    > In the second, Table 2-1 has these entries for PA and PB: "Parity Bit Low - PA ...
+Transmits parity bit,
+    > low byte" and "Parity Bit High - PB ...
+Transmits parity bit, high byte"; at the top of page 2-5 we find
+    > wholly different text from the above, including "These lines are used by the MP11 Parity Option in
+    > conjunction with parity memories such as the MM11-FP."
+    >

-        I looked online for more about the MP11, but could find nothing.
+    > I looked online for more about the MP11, but could find nothing.
 I wonder if any were made?
+    >

-        This later version seems to agree with that Appendix E. I tried to find an early -11/45 system manual, to see if it originally shipped with MM11-F's, but couldn't locate one - does anyone have one?
-The ones online (e.g.
+    > This later version seems to agree with that Appendix E. I tried to find an early -11/45 system manual,
+    > to see if it originally shipped with MM11-F's, but couldn't locate one - does anyone have one?
+The ones
-        EK-1145-OP-001) are much later.
+    > online (e.g. EK-1145-OP-001) are much later.
+    >

-        It's also interesting to speculate about reasons _why_ these changes were made; I can think of several! :-)
+    > It's also interesting to speculate about reasons _why_ these changes were made; I can think of several!
+    > :-)

 All for now!